What is low code? Definition, use cases, and benefits

 Low code is a natural extension of web frameworks, component libraries, and the long tradition of borrowing pre-built work and adding nuances that are unique to each product, industry, or use case.
 Developers have always strived for more composability, and entire businesses have been built on this desire: think API-first companies like Twilio and package managers like npm.

-No code aims at a new audience with a new proposal: turn all of the code into UIs, logic, and simple steps, such that non-technical business users (or “citizen developers”) can now “code.”
+Low code is a continuation of this tradition: it helps developers move faster, but respects the fact that developers will still need to customize.
+No code aims at a new audience with a new proposal: turn all of the code into UI components, logic, and simple steps, such that non-technical business users (or “citizen developers”) can now “code.”
+As such, no code, by its very nature, is opinionated and inflexible.
+To be clear, this isn’t to discount that it has a market—it’s just a very different market.

 5 low code use cases